 Exams and Tests

 The health care provider will perform a physical exam.
 This may show:

 Tests that may be ordered include:

-When people do not take their TB medicines as instructed, the infection can become much more difficult to treat.
+When people do not take their TB medicines like they are supposed to, the infection can become much more difficult to treat.
 The TB bacteria can become resistant to treatment.
 This means the medicines no longer work.

-When there is a concern that a patient may not take all the medicines as directed, a health care provider may need to watch the person take the prescribed medicines.
+If a person is not taking all the medicines as directed, a provider may need to watch the person take the prescribed medicines.
 This approach is called directly observed therapy.
-In this case, medicines may be given 2 or 3 times a week, as prescribed by a doctor.
+In this case, medicines may be given 2 or 3 times a week.

 You may need to stay at home or be admitted to a hospital for 2 to 4 weeks to avoid spreading the disease to others until you are no longer contagious.

 Your provider is required by law to report your TB illness to the local health department.
 Your health care team will ensure that you receive the best care.